juniorsundarCasual/TGT/vault/volume-5.chapter-358.md

 Once again, Guy's comment was interjected by the Other's raised hand, "Hear me out!"

 "Maybe this is also why you are rewarded every time you help someone gain a better understanding of truths of the world.
 First off, your cultivation gets boosted each time you help someone gain insight, which if you think about it harkens back to the positive feedback loop theory from before.
 Maybe this is what Mast intended from the very beginning when he brought you here.
-Now, if we take all of that and this manuscript in particular, when the four wrapped up their work, they were to be rewarded with the positive feedback from the universe in the manner of a cultivation boost.
-HOWEVER, because of your anomalous existence and the fact that there is you name appended to this text, you siphoned off the advantages they were supposed to receive," the Other Guy summarised.
+Now, if we take all of that and this manuscript in particular, when the four wrapped up their work, they were to be rewarded with positive feedback from the universe in the manner of a cultivation boost.
+HOWEVER, because of your anomalous existence and the fact that there is your name appended to this text, you siphoned off the advantages they were supposed to receive," the Other Guy summarised.

 "For someone so married to the idea of scientific rigour, you sure do know how to weave a yarn," Guy mocked in response.
 "I don't have enough fingers in my hand to count the number of holes and assumptions your argument has.
 How in the world does having an extra name on a piece of paper affect something abstract like cultivation and advancement?
 Are you telling me that natural laws respond to ink on paper?
 Could I tell gravity to stop working in a region by just writing 'IF inside_boundary THEN gravity = false'?"

 "Isn't that what a Ritual Formation is?"
 The Other Guy argued.

-"Touche," Guy relented with a bitter smile, "BUT, Ritual Formations aren't written in common tongue, damn it!"
+"Touche," Guy relented with a bitter smile, "BUT, Ritual Formations aren't written in the common tongue, damn it!"

 "Hey!
 I'm just throwing out an idea," the Other Guy argued with a weak voice.
 "You could very easily test it out and confirm it."